 (Please note: It is not necessary or advisable to purchase coverage when leasing vehicles in the United States or Canada since this coverage is provided by the Commonwealth of Virginia’s Division of Risk Management and will therefore not be reimbursable.)

 University owned property: The University can provide coverage for University owned property located in most countries, subject to normal exclusions.
 Certain high-risk countries are excluded from coverage.
-You will need to send a list of the equipment, each item’s replacement value, the countries the equipment will travel in, the dates of the trip, and written approval from your dean or department head to allow the equipment to go on the trip, to Rick Schupp in the Office of Risk Management early in the planning phase of your trip.
-You may be contacted by Rick Schupp to discuss shipping and insurance issues from high value or sensitive equipment.
-Report all loss or damage to University property as soon as possible to the Office of Risk Management at 434-924-3850.
+You should always contact the Office of Export Controls before sending or taking University property overseas.
+To ensure that property insurance is in place on property owned by the University, you will need to send a list of the equipment, each item’s replacement value, the countries the equipment will be going to, the dates of the trip, and written approval from your dean or department head to the Office of Property & Liability Risk Management early in the planning phase of your trip.
+Report all loss or damage to University property as soon as possible to the Office of Property & Liability Risk Management at 434-924-3850.
 Additionally the following section of Policy FIN-006, Insurance Coverage applies: